davidlevybooth/RandomForestFeatures/README.md

 #This script has options to output:

-1. A .csv of your features (variables) with ranked Random Forest importance
+1. A table (.csv) of your features (variables) with ranked Random Forest importance

 2. A plot (.png) of your features with ranked Random Forest importance

-3. A .csv of your features with ranked Boruta importance
+3. A table of your features with ranked Boruta importance

 4. A plot of your features with ranked Boruta importance